gesellkammer/pysdif3/docs/docs/classes/SdifFile.md

 ```

-Returns the number of rows and number of columns in the current matrix
+The shape of the current matrix, as a tuple (rows, columns)

 This method can be called after reading the matrix header.
 It does